cactusLabs/Mead/README.md

 Stabilised both meads 10 January 2020.
 Used Potassium Metabisulifite (K-Met): (1/4 teaspoon in ZoZo Berry and the Standard Mead) and Potassium Sulphate (1/4 teaspon in ZoZo Berry and 3/4 teaspoon in Standard Mead).
 Mixed PM & PS into some water, before adding solution to each 5 gallon carboy.

-### Future Plans...
+### Bottled

-* I had first planned on leaving both batches in carboys for 6 months before bottling for at least 9 months.
-However, an upcoming house move (new city) will likely mean that that both batches will be bottled after being in the carboys for about 2.5 months.
+Bottled both batches 17 January, 2021.
+To age for at least 6 months before testing.